percarlsen/cv/README.md

 Telenor Norway<br/>
 **Trainee (August 2019 - August 2020)**<br>

-One-year trainee position working in three Telenor units; Norway IT, Myanmar Technology, and Group Research.
+Trainee program with rotation in three units; Norway IT, Myanmar Technology, and Group Research.

 - Analyze mobility data during the first months of Covid-19 and delivering reports to the Health Authorities (FHI), some of which were reported to the Minister of Health and Care Services at the time, Bent Høie.
 - Develop big data network analytics tool for Telenor’s radio engineers.
-- Project manager through the first phase of a cloud modernization project.
+- Learning about project management through the first phase of a cloud modernization project.
 - **Technologies**: SAS, Hadoop, SQL, Python.
 <br><br>

-Smeig</br>
+Smeig<br/>
 **Co-founder & co-owner (December 2018 - April 2024)**<br>

-Running a clothing brand as a part-time project along with three friends.
+Running a clothing brand as a part-time project with three friends.

-- Develop custom features in the Shopify website, for example a product carousel.
+- Develop custom features for the Shopify website, for example a product carousel.
 - Create an integration between Shopify and the accounting system Tripletex (GitHub repo [link](https://github.com/percarlsen/shopify-db)) to avoid having to manually register sales every month.
 - Social media content creation for [Instagram](https://www.instagram.com/smeig) and [Facebook](https://www.facebook.com/smeig.co), and managing digital marketing campaigns.
-- Take part in the daily operations, economics, logistics, the clothing design process.
+- Take part in the daily operations, economics, logistics, and the clothing design process.
 - **Technologies**: Shopify, Liquid, HTML, CSS, JavaScript, Python.
 <br><br>